Ofwat/Proteus/README.md

 Distributed under the Open Goverment License.
 See [LICENSE.txt](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/ for more information.

 ## Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, pleace contact: maria.diapouli@ofwat.gov.uk alex.whitmarsh@gov.uk